Bin-Huang/NodeSpider/README.md

 NodeSpider comes with two plan generator:
 - `defaultPlan` The usual plan that expose response and body to developer.
 - `streamPlan`  The plan will expose the request stream to developer (power by request).
 If you need to operate on request stream, this is what you want.
+- `downloadPlan` Very easy to download files from web.

 **See [plan document](./doc/plan.md)**